zkp2p/zk-p2p-v1/zkp-mooc-hackathon-submission.md

 The chunked proving keys are downloaded when the user generates the proof for the very first time.
 These chunked keys are stored in their compressed form in the local storage of the browser on the user's machine, so that the user doesn't has to downaload the proving key again and waste network bandwidth.

-Table presents steps taken to generate proof on the client end along with time taken for each step:
+Following table presents steps taken to generate proof on the client end along with time taken for each step:
 |Step|Time|
 |------|------|
 Chunked keys download (only once)| 207s (3.4s)